Shape

 }

 Note that each dependency is automatically considered a dependency in Terragrunt.
-This means that when you run run-all apply on a config that has dependency blocks, Terragrunt will not attempt to deploy the config until all the modules referenced in dependency blocks have been applied.
+This means that when you run run-all apply on a config that has dependency blocks, Terragrunt will not attempt to deploy the config until all the units referenced in dependency blocks have been applied.
 So for the above example, the order for the run-all apply command would be:

 1. Deploy the VPC